How Long Does a Parasail Ride Last ?

 You need to know how long your parasail ride will last, whether you want to make your honey a suggestion or just have enough time to picture it.
 So how long do we speak?

 On average a para-sail ride lasts an hour, but this includes the time the ship’s captain takes to and from the sea.
+During a parasail ride, you’ll be harnessed to a parachute and lifted into the air by a boat.

 So from 20 minutes to 30+ minutes you could get in the air anywhere.
 Some para-sail excursions take 2-3 hours, giving you more time in the sky.